TabithaSW/Image-Classification-Project/README.md

 ---------------------------------------------------------------------------------

 CLIP_Model.ipynb contains the last model.
 CLIP consists of seperate encoder models for image and text data.
 The CLIPTokenizerFast is used to encode the text prompts.
 The CLIPProcessor uses a pretrained model for encode both text prompts and true images.
 There is no additional training required for this model.

+Accuracy for test: 90%

 The accuracy was measured using the probabilities returned from the model.
 The plot of accuracy vs test runs is drawn.

 ---------------------------------------------------------------------------------